-For the purpose of guiding and limiting our work to some attainable goals for now, we are defining “arts” as: performing, visual, sculptural, literary, design, technological, and clothing or material-related.
+For the purpose of guiding and limiting our work to some attainable goals, we are defining “arts” as: performing, visual, sculptural, literary, design, technological, and clothing or material-related.
 These are initial parameters and by no means meant to exclude anyone.
-We welcome your input on what else should be included as we move forward.
+We always welcome your input on what else should be included as we continue to move forward.
 We are specifically looking to map organizations and artists who work in Washington County.
 So while it’s exciting to have artists live in Washington County who primarily work elsewhere, we are focused on those growing the arts locally here through their work.
 And while we may be able to expand in year two to the agricultural arts and artisanal food, we are avoiding these parts of the arts for now, until we get the rest fairly mapped and have the capacity to add on.

 We’ve had a great deal of fun so far identifying and mapping artists throughout Washington County.
 Two needs that have come to the fore in all our conversations are 1) enhanced marketing of the county as an arts destination and 2) a need for an online calendar/presence for the arts in Washington County.

-As we’ve been saying throughout, the ultimate goal is to use the info and contacts we’ve been gathering to better advocate for our work (within and outside the county regionally and nationally) and our economic value to our representatives and local leaders.
+The ultimate goal is to use the info and contacts we’ve been gathering to better advocate for our work (within and outside the county regionally and nationally) and our economic value to our representatives and local leaders.

 To that end, we’d like to gain some numbers on our economic impact collectively, so we can demonstrate our value by the numbers.